 3. Go to Appearance > Widgets.

-4. Paste the Instagram URL into a Visual Editor Widget in your sidebar.
+4. Paste the Instagram URL into a Text Widget in your sidebar (it should auto embed).

 5. Click Save.

 6. When you view your blog you should see your Instagram displayed in the sidebar.